Taiwan Pride: 2020: Taiwan Pride March for the World

 The 18th parade acknowledged the cancellation of pride marches worldwide, due to the COVID-19 pandemic.
 It was held on 28 June 2020, marking the 51st anniversary of the Stonewall riots.
 Around 1,200 people marched in the procession.

 2021

 The 19th parade was planned as a virtual event as the COVID-19 pandemic in Taiwan grew in severity.
 Although the pandemic subsided as the scheduled date, 30 October 2021, drew closer, the Taiwan Rainbow Civil Action Association committed to hosting the event as planned, without any further changes to its format.

 2022: An Unlimited Future

 Taiwan Pride returned as an in-person event in 2022, with over 120,000 people in attendance.
 The event was the 20th since it began and the theme was "An Unlimited Future."

+2023: Stand with Diversity

+Taiwan Pride's theme for 2023 was "Stand with Diversity" (與多元同行).
+It took place on October 28 in Taipei.

+2024: Embrace Inclusion

+Taiwan Pride 2024 adopted the theme "Embrace Inclusion".
+The event was held on October 26, with 180,000 people in attendance.

+2025: Beyond Links: More than Clicks

+Around 150,000 people attended Taiwan Pride 2025 which was held on October 25, with the theme Beyond Links: More than Clicks.

 Pride Parade in Kaohsiung, South Taiwan

 Kaohsiung Pride

 Kaohsiung was designated as the host of WorldPride in 2025.
-It'll be the first time the event is set to take place in an East Asian country.
+This would have been the first time the event is set to take place in an East Asian country, but organizers later withdrew in 2022.